Prosper is a fast growing community in North Texas, with opportunities available for vendors looking to expand into our region.

 The Town of Prosper has elected to fund an annual fee to Ion Wave, in order to eliminate all costs for vendors to utilize the system for standard procurements.
 The Town encourages potential vendors to take advantage of this no cost alternative.
 Please visit the Bid Opportunities web page for further information and instructions on how to register as a vendor.

-In order to expedite payments, invoices should be submitted to the attention of Accounts Payable Department, P.O.
-Box 307, Prosper, Texas 75078, or via email to firstname.lastname@example.org.
+In order to expedite payments, invoices should be submitted to the attention of Accounts Payable, P.O.
+Box 307, Prosper, Texas 75078, or via email to email@example.com.
 Failure to do so may cause a delay in payment.

 The Town is offering ACH payments to all Town vendors.
-If interested, please complete the ACH Authorization Form.
+If interested, please complete and submit an ACH Authorization Form.
+The form can be requested in writing via email or by contacting the Purchasing Division at (972) 569-1028.

-The Town of Prosper Accounts Payable Department issues payments to vendors every other week.
+The Town of Prosper Finance Department issues payments to vendors weekly.
 Checks are mailed on Friday.
-Questions in regards to payments should be directed to the Accounts Payable Department at (972) 569-1017.
+Questions in regards to payments should be directed to the Accounts Payable Specialist at (972) 569-1153.

 The Town of Prosper is exempt from paying federal excise and transportation taxes and Texas State or local sales and use taxes.
 If a vendor includes any such taxes on price quotes or invoices, the amount of the taxes will be deducted from the total of the price quote or invoice.